BBN-Q/Qlab.jl/README.md

 push!(Libdl.DL_LOAD_PATH, "/opt/local/lib")
 Pkg.build("HDF5")
 ```
 where `/opt/local/lib` is the path to the correct version of libhdf5.
 See the documentation from HDF5.jl for more details.
+Currently only version of hdf5 1.8.2 - 1.8.17 are supported.

 ## Copyright